 - Verified presence of high-molecular-weight acemannan

-- Use of gentle separation methods throughout the extraction process
+- Gentle separation methods used throughout extraction

 - Full traceability from origin to final product